 Corrective Breast Reconstruction

 Autologous breast reconstruction, or flap reconstruction, involves transferring a flap of living tissue – which usually includes skin, and fat – from another area of the body to recreate the breast mound.
 There are two primary methods of flap reconstruction.
 A pedicled flap reconstruction involves harvesting donor tissue and tunneling it under the skin to the breast mound, while keeping the original blood vessels attached.
-This operation known as a pedicled TRAM flap was originally described back in 1979.
-Dr. Lerman prefers the more advanced and current method called a free flap.
-A free flap involves completely separating the tissue from the original blood supply, and reattaching the flap to new blood vessels near the breast mound.
+The operation known as a pedicled TRAM flap was originally described back in 1979.
+Dr. Lerman prefers the more advanced method that has better outcomes called a free flap.
+A free flap involves completely separating the tissue from the original blood supply, and reattaching the flap to new blood vessels in the chest.

-This process is called microvascular tissue transfer and it involves the use of a surgical microscope.
-Because this advanced technique requires special training in microsurgery, free flap breast reconstruction is not as widely available as pedicled flap reconstruction.
+This process is called microvascular tissue transfer and it involves the use of a surgical microscope or magnifying loupes to reconnect the blood vessels.
+Because this advanced technique requires special training in microsurgery, free flap breast reconstruction is not as widely available.
 Not all free flap reconstruction is the same.
 Although microvascular free flap breast reconstruction has become the preferred approach because it maximizes the blood flow to the tissue, the most advanced type of free flap breast reconstruction, called a DIEP flap, also preserves the muscle from the abdominal wall.
-A free TRAM flap does not preserve the whole muscle and minimize the risk of postoperative weakness, bulge or hernia.
-Free DIEP flap breast reconstruction results in the most natural appearing, natural feeling, and long lasting reconstructed breast mound.
+A free TRAM or muscle sparing TRAM flap does not preserve the whole muscle leading to weakness or a hernia.
+The DIEP flap minimizes the risk of postoperative abdominal weakness, bulge or hernia.
+Free DIEP flap breast reconstruction results in the most natural appearing, natural feeling, and long lasting reconstructed breast mound with a quicker recovery, less pain and lowest risk of abdominal weakness.

-There are a number of microvascular flap reconstruction techniques, and they differ according to the area of the body from which the tissue flap is harvested.
+There are a number of other microvascular flap reconstruction techniques, and they differ according to the area of the body from which the tissue flap is harvested.
 They also differ according to whether or not muscle is transferred with the tissue.
-One of the most common flaps used by Dr. Lerman for breast reconstruction is a DIEP flap reconstruction, in which fat and skin tissue is harvested from the abdomen to recreate the breast.
-Compared to the TRAM flap technique, which harvests abdominal muscle along with the skin and fat, the DIEP flap does not remove the abdominal musculature and therefore has a significantly lower incidence of abdominal muscle weakness, hernia or bulge.
-Patients who undergo DIEP flap breast reconstruction get the added benefit of improved abdominal contour, not unlike the improvements seen with a tummy tuck.
+The most common flap used by Dr. Lerman for breast reconstruction is the DIEP flap reconstruction, in which fat and skin tissue is harvested from the lower abdomen to recreate the breast.
+This extra tissue is removed similar to patients who are having a tummy tuck.
+Patients that undergo DIEP flap breast reconstruction get the added benefit of an improved abdominal contour, not unlike the improvements seen with a tummy tuck.

-- PAP flap, which uses tissue harvested from the posterior thigh.
+- PAP flap, which uses tissue harvested from the upper posterior thigh.

 - TUG flap, which reconstructs the breast using tissue from inner thigh.

-- or Stacked Flaps, which combines two flaps such as the DIEP and the PAP to create one breast.
+- Stacked Flaps, which combine two flaps such as the DIEP and the PAP to create one breast.

-Although autologous tissue reconstruction is one of the most advanced techniques used for breast reconstruction it is only one of the options Dr. Lerman provides to his patients.
-Reconstruction with breast implants is the most common type of breast reconstruction performed in the United States every year and it is often the best choice for certain patients.
+Although natural tissue reconstruction is one of the most advanced techniques used for breast reconstruction it is only one of the options Dr. Lerman provides to his patients.
+Reconstruction with breast implants is often the best option for some patients.
+It is a shorter surgery with less recovery and without the need for a scar on a different part of the body.
 Implant reconstruction is typically performed in two stages.
-The first stage can occur at the time of the mastectomy, and involves placing a tissue expander under the skin and muscle of the chest wall.
-By gradually expanding the device over time, the skin and muscle are slowly stretched to create a pocket to hold the breast implant.
-A saline or silicone implant is placed about three to four months later during a second surgery.
+The first stage can occur at the time of the mastectomy, and involves placing a temporary implant called a tissue expander under the skin and muscle of the chest wall or on top of the muscle for pre-pectoral reconstruction.
+By gradually inflating the expander with saline over time, the skin is slowly stretched to create a pocket to hold the permanent breast implant.
+A saline or silicone breast implant is placed about four months later during a second surgery.
+It is important to consult a surgeon that offers all of the techniques available in order to decide which one best suits your specific medical needs, interests and lifestyle.

 Immediate reconstruction begins on the same day as the mastectomy whether it is a breast implant or autologous DIEP flap reconstruction.
 Some patients never had reconstruction at the time of the mastectomy or chose to wait to have reconstruction later.
 These delayed reconstruction cases can occur months or even years after the mastectomy.
 Aesthetic outcomes are generally more favorable following immediate reconstruction.
 On the other hand, delayed reconstruction is sometimes necessary in order to complete all cancer treatments such as radiation before moving on with the reconstruction.
 Unfortunately the number of women in the United States that undergo reconstruction at the time of mastectomy is less than 40%.
 It is not uncommon for a woman to be told to wait until after radiation treatment following mastectomy and perform a delayed reconstruction.
 Dr. Lerman, however, utilizes the latest techniques that obviate the need for delayed reconstruction.

-Most patients who did not undergo immediate reconstruction at the time of the mastectomy are still good candidates for "Delayed Reconstruction" and can usually have all of their options available to them including both autologous tissue reconstruction as well as implant reconstruction.
+Most patients who did not undergo immediate reconstruction at the time of the mastectomy are still good candidates for "Delayed Reconstruction" and can usually have all of their options available to them including both natural tissue as well as implant reconstruction.
+Dr. Lerman routinely performs delayed reconstruction on patients who have had mastectomy in the past.

 Preventative Mastectomy and Reconstruction

-Women at a high risk of developing breast cancer, whether due to family history or testing positive for the BRCA gene, may choose to have a preventative mastectomy and reconstruction.
-This is an important and very personal decision requiring close consideration of health, goals, and lifestyle, as well as insurance coverage for the procedure.
-Fortunately, the decision is generally not an urgent one.
-Patients usually have ample time to consult their surgeons and other medical professionals.
-After becoming educated, patients often feel confident in deciding if a preventative mastectomy is in their best interest.
+Women at a high risk for developing breast cancer, whether due to a strong family history or testing positive for the BRCA gene or other genes that are associated with breast cancer may choose to have a 'prophylactic' or preventative mastectomy and reconstruction.
+This is an important personal decision requiring consultation with the breast surgeon, plastic surgeon, genetic counselor, ObGyn, and one's close family.
+Personal considerations such as lifestyle, health, age and relationships need to be taken into consideration.
+Patients often have ample time to consult their surgeons and other medical professionals.
+After becoming educated, patients often feel confident in deciding that a preventative mastectomy is in their best interest.
+Fortunately, with the latest techniques in breast reconstruction, mastectomy & nipple preservation it is possible to perform prophylactic mastectomy and reconstruction without the telltale scars and unnatural results that were commonplace in the past.
+Many patients can even look better after mastectomy and reconstruction than before.

-Many women who choose to receive a preventative mastectomy as well as some woman with breast cancer are eligible for a nipple-sparing procedure.
-This technique preserves the nipple and skin, removing only the underlying breast tissue to provide very natural-looking results.
-In fact, when combined with advanced reconstructive techniques, the results can look as authentic as a breast augmentation procedure.
-Nipple-sparing reconstruction techniques can even improve the appearance of the breasts in some cases.
+Many women who choose to receive a preventative mastectomy as well as many patients with breast cancer are eligible for a nipple sparing technique.
+This technique preserves the nipple and skin, removing only the underlying breast tissue to provide a result that often cannot be distinguished from someone who did not undergo a mastectomy.
+In fact, when combined with advanced reconstructive techniques, the results can look as authentic as their native breast or in some cases even better, as if they had cosmetic breast enhancement.
+Restoring sensation in patients with nerve grafting at the time of natural tissue reconstruction is a cutting edge technique that Dr. Lerman provides to help address numbness of the nipple that is one of the most common complaints after mastectomy.

 In general the benefits of breast reconstruction after mastectomy or lumpectomy are to recreate the breast mound so that a woman can feel and look normal and whole without a permanent deformity that can impact everything from her self esteem and sexuality to her ability to exercise and participate in sports as well as wear normal clothing without the need for a external prosthesis.
 Although many doctors will tell you that the goal is to make you look and feel normal when you are wearing clothing, Dr. Lerman feels that the goal is to make you look and feel beautiful even when you are not wearing clothing so that even a passing glance in the mirror allows you to be happy and satisfied with your appearance and mind set.
 Dr. Lerman feels strongly that many woman can look even better after completing breast reconstruction than they did before.